vishal-git/book-reccos/README.md

 <img src='./misc/weaviate_cluster_created.png' width=500>

 Now we need to create an API key to authenticate access.
 Click on the **Details** button (shown in the image above), and follow instructions to create an API key.
 Copy the API key.
-We will use the `.env_template` file to store this API key.
-This is the content of this template file:
+We will use the `.env_template` file (that's available in the root folder of this project repo) to store this API key.
+Here's what the template file looks like:

 <img src='./misc/env_template.png' width=400>